jacquev6/DrawTurksHead/profiling/README.rst

 Using fractions is not a good performance idea.
 We could use integers for theta (dividing current thetas by step_theta).

-This gave a tremending speed improvement: 16 times faster!
+This gave a tremendous speed improvement: 16 times faster!

 Extract a C++ module
 ====================